infracost/actions/comment/README.md

 - `tag`: Optional.
 Customize the comment tag.
 This is added to the comment as a markdown comment (hidden) to detect the previously posted comments.
 This is useful if you have multiple workflows that post comments to the same pull request or commit.

 - `github-token`: Optional, default to `${{ github.token }}`.
 This is the default GitHub token available to actions and is used to post comments.
 The default [token permissions](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#permissions) work fine; `pull-requests: write` is required if you need to customize these.
+If you are using SAML single sign-on, you must first [authorize the token](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

     ```yml
     steps: